spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 Spoon also provides a desktop client that provides many features (GUI launch tool, file extension associations, Start Menu integration) that allow virtualized applications to interact with the user in the same way as traditionally installed desktop applications; and a browser plugin that allows containerized applications to be launched and streamed directly from a web browser.

+### Layering

+Spoon containers are designed to operate in a *layered* virtual machine architecture.
+Layers can be thought of as ``transparent sheets'' of virtual environment configuration that can be dynamically stacked on top of one another to build many distinct configurations out of discrete components.
+For example, to build a container for a Java application that uses a MongoDB database, one could combine a
+Java runtime layer with a MongoDB database layer, and stack the application code and content in an application layer on top of its dependency layers.
+Layers make it extremely easy to re-use shared components such as runtimes, databases, and plugins.

+Layers can also be used to apply application configuration information.
+For example, one might have a layer that specifies the default home page, favorites, and security settings on a browser.
+This can be applied on top of a base browser layer to impose those settings onto a non-customized browser environment.
+Layers can be applied dynamically and programmatically, so it is even possible to user layering to present distinct application configurations to distinct groups of users without rebuilding the base application container.
+Continuing the browser example, one might have a base browser layer plus one configuration layer for the development team and a different configuration layer for the sales team.

+Layering can be used in the `spoon.me` automated build script to build containers on top of *multiple* base images.
+For example, in SpoonScript the following is valid:

+    from java, mongodb, redis

+By contrast, Docker does not support creation of images from multiple base images.
+In other words, Spoon supports ``multiple inheritance'' through source layering, and ``polymorphism'' through post-layering.

+Spoon layering also enables *partial rollback* during container builds via the `using` command.
+This is especially useful when an external tool is required during the build process but is not desired in the ultimate container.
+For example,

+    using git
+	  // pull in stuff using git

+	// use the stuff to complete container setup

+In this code, the contents of the `git` container will *not* be present in the output container.
+By contrast, Docker does not distinguish between content that is imported for use only during the build process and content required by the application container at runtime.

 ### Delivery Modes